crnprasanna/Instacart-delivery-slot-finder/README.md

 # Limitations:

-1. Supports email based login with credentials (ie) It doesn't support google / facebook based login
+1. Supports email based login with credentials for Instacart login (ie) It doesn't support google / facebook based login

 2. Preconfigure your home / delivery address in your instacart account once (ie) It doesn't support custom address check through this script

 3. Checks for "Delivery" slots only (ie) Pickup slots are not supported

-4. Supports GMAIL based notifications only
+4. Supports GMAIL based notifications only (If you don't wish to get gmail notification, you may still find status from logs)

 # How to use the tool